kgd-al/amaze/joss/paper.md

 As will be detailed below, agents only see a single cell at a time making intersections impossible to handle without additional information.
 *Clues* provide such an information by helpfully pointing towards the correct direction.
 However, users may additionally specify the presence of *traps*, at a given frequency, to replace a clue at an intersection.
-Traps always point towards the wrong direction (randomly so in case of a three-way intersection) thereby forcing agents to discriminate between the two.
+Traps always point towards the wrong direction thereby forcing agents to discriminate between the two.
 Furthermore, there is a lighter class of negative sign, namely *lures*, which occur outside of intersection and unhelpfully point towards an obviously bad direction (e.g. a wall).

 Mazes can broadly be grouped by class depending on the features they exhibit.
 The most *trivial* cases correspond to mazes with a single path (enforced by "filling-in" intersections).
-When intersections are labeled with appropriate clues mazes are considered as *simple*.
+When intersections are labeled with appropriate clues, mazes are considered as *simple*.
-Additionally exhibiting either lures or traps form the corresponding classes while the more general case with all types of signs is labeled as *complex*.
+Additionally, exhibiting either lures or traps form the corresponding classes while the more general case with all types of signs is labeled as *complex*.
 To accurately compare between different types of mazes across multiple categories, the library provides two dedicated metrics.
 The surprisingness $S_M$ and deceptiveness $D_M$ for a given maze $M$ are as follows: